honeycombio/intro-to-o11y-nodejs/README.md

 ## What to do

-Remix this app in Glitch so that you can edit it.
+Shortest path: [Remix this app in Glitch](https://glitch.com/edit/#!/intro-to-o11y-nodejs?path=README.md%3A1%3A0) so that you can edit it.

 On the home page, click "Go" to see a sequence of numbers appear gradually.
 Maybe open the browser tools and notice how long each request takes.